jacek213/weather-agent/README.md

 This is a Python agent that fetches weather data from OpenWeatherMap and answers user questions about the weather using voice recognition and Gemini AI.
 The agent can also speak the answer aloud.

-The goal was to creatively use LLMs to make it's own decisions (make it a true agent).

 ## How it works

 - The agent listens for a question via your microphone.